 Some practical functionalities are already being set up and trialled today on a digital test bed on the A9 motorway - a "laboratory with real-life conditions".
 Especially near 5G technologies with a significantly shorter response time (around 20 ms) than normal LTE networks are used here.
 Further test beds are currently being planned.

-A 5G map at www.bmvi.de/5G shows first 5G projects of enterprises and higher education institutions in Germany.
+A 5G map at www.bmvi.de/5G (in German) shows first 5G projects of enterprises and higher education institutions in Germany.